First, make sure that your document is in PDF or JPEG format and that it is no more than 10MB.

 A course is 110 hours in length and each student advances at his own pace.

 Classes must be completed by the end of July at the latest (see our “online courses” page for exact dates).

-These are 110-hour credited courses that help lead to an Ontario secondary school diploma or meet the requirements for a university or college program.
+These are 110-hour credited courses, outside the school schedule, that help lead to an Ontario secondary school diploma or meet the requirements for a university or college program.